Does it Live up to the Hype or go down in Flames?

 But, is this program really for you?
 Is it one that will help you achieve the lasting success you’re looking for with getting down to your goal weight?

-Before you rush out and purchase everything you need to get going with the HCG weight loss program, there are some important things to consider.
+Before you rush out and purchase everything you need to get going with the HCG weight loss plan, there are some important things to consider.
 Let’s give you the low down so you know what you’re getting into.

-The Premise Of The HCG Weight Loss Program
+The Premise Of The HCG Program

 First of all, just because you just heard about it and people are calling it ‘new’ doesn’t make it the truth.
 The actual premise of this fad diet was proposed in 1954 by a British doctor by the name of Albert T Simeons.
 He theorized that human chorionic gonadotrophin (HCG) which is a hormone found in pregnant women’s urine could aid dieters so they could basically achieve miracles.